MERRY CHRISTMAS! HAPPY HOLIDAYS! Need a sealed breech 209 kit? We have them for Ruger 77/50 & Remington 700ML!

 You can purchase the kit for a Remington and add installation, or purchase an installed kit for the Ruger.
 Then ship us the bolt.
 Let's call this option 2.
 It's in the middle of cost, but very simple as you just have to ship us the bolt, we convert it and send it back.
 While the costs differ, this option is basically the same between the Remington 700 ML and the Ruger 77/50.
 When it comes to option 2: you send us the bolt, it's converted, then shipped back with the new breech plug/vent liner and other small tools.
 Again, with the Ruger 77/50, there is no option one.

 Option 3: Buy a new bolt we build from scratch

 Option 3 is the most expensive option: buy an already converted bolt with a breech plug.
 I only recommend option 3 when people hunt in Idaho, or Oregon (for some hunts in those states they have to use exposed caps, but have other hunts where they can seal the breech and use 209's).
 This option is also viable for folks who have rifles that are missing bolts.
-We can build bolts for both the Remington 700 ML/MLS and the Ruger 77/50.
+We used to build bolts for both rifles, but right now we only offer this for the Ruger 77/50.

 If you still have questions, you probably can find an answer in our FAQ, or within the archives along the right side of these Badger's Den posts.

 Please take a look at the FAQ (Frequently Asked Questions) before you call or use the contact form: the answers you want are probably there (and you will probably get them quicker via the FAQ.
 If you aren't finding what you need, you can call us (our number is on the bottom of every web page: 989 795 2526) or use the Contact page by clicking here (or under "More" in the banner above) to initiate a conversation.
 We'll call you back or reply with an email.

 Remember you can always add what you want to your chart, and complete an online check out.